grumply/purehs.org/static/packages/pure-core/versions/0.8.0.0/modules/Pure.Data.View/module.md

 ## data View

-The `View` data type is the unified core hierarchical type that Pure uses to implement interfaces, servers, services and computational contexts.
+The `View` data type is the unified core hierarchical type that Pure.hs uses to implement interfaces, servers, services and computational contexts.

 <div class="hide">
 The `ComponentView` constructor is used to implement web-based user interfaces, servers, services and computational contexts, but the other constructors are specific to web-based user interfaces.